earthly/website/blog/_posts/2023-06-09-python-data-classes-vs-namedtuples.md

      pass
 ~~~

-This means the `Derived` class inherits from the `Base` class.
+We use such a construct when creating subclasses that inherit from a base class.
+Here, this means the `Derived` class inherits from the `Base` class.
 Notice that we use a similar syntax when creating named tuple types.

 ~~~{.python caption=""}
 class SomeNamedTuple(NamedTuple):
      pass
 ~~~

+Though this may look like `SomeNamedTuple` is a subclass of `NamedTuple`, `SomeNamedTuple` *is* a subclass of tuple and not `NamedTuple`.
+You can verify this using the built-in `issubclass()` function:

 ~~~{.python caption="main.py"}
 print(issubclass(BookNT,NamedTuple))